cvpranon/undersampled-mri-anomalies/README.md

 In this project, we use open sourced fastMRI dataset, which is available [here](https://github.com/facebookresearch/fastMRI).
 FLAIR images of the brain portion is used and the binary annotations used in the paper (healthy vs unhealthy) are provided in ``annotations.npy``.
 0 is healthy and 1 is unhealthy.

 This repository uses many methods from the fastMRI library, but the accommodate the annotations, there have been some changes made in the DataModule (as well as UNet architecture).
-The fastmri package used is copied as a subfolder under fastmri.
+The fastmri package used is copied as a subfolder under ``fastmri``.

-Furthermore, for the model trained with ground truth coil sensitivity estimates, one need to obtain coil sensitivities, we did this by using JSENSE reconstruction on fully sampled data provided.
+Furthermore, for the model trained with ground truth coil sensitivity estimates, one needs to obtain coil sensitivities, we did this by using JSENSE reconstruction on fully sampled data provided.

 ## Define paths